Prometheus-X-association/lomct/docs/design-document.md

 The organization must :
 - deploy an LRS (learning locker for example)

-The user (learner, teacher, ...) must :
+The individual (learner, teacher, ...) must :
 - install LOMCT browser extension (available on Chrome first)

 **Configuration**